Free-LLM/free-llm.github.io/orchestrator.md

 - Bounded in time and memory
 - Executable independently
 - Retryable without side effects
+ - Inputs/outputs may be provided as URIs/handles (DataRefs) to minimize payload sizes

 Tasks are designed to be:
 - Idempotent